-This paper is a stepping stone towards a long-term research programme of finding meaningful ultrafilter equations that characterise logically defined classes of non-regular languages.
+This paper is a stepping stone in a long-term research programme aimed at finding meaningful ultrafilter equations that characterise logically defined classes of non-regular languages.
 The next step is to understand the effect on equations of the constructions introduced here.

-The generic development of Section~\ref{s:recog-transducers} allows this work to be extended to encompass a wider range of operations on languages modelled by rational transducers which, by the Kleene-Sch{\"u}tzenberger theorem (see e.g.\ \cite{Sakarovitch09}), admit a matrix representation.
-Also, the duality-theoretic account in Section~\ref{sec:duality-expl} leads to a Reutenauer-like characterisation theorem, akin to the one in~\cite{GehrkePR16}.
+The generic development of Section~\ref{s:recog-transducers} allows this work to be extended to encompass a wider range of operations on languages modelled by rational transducers which, by the Kleene-Sch{\"u}tzenberger theorem (see, e.g., \cite{Sakarovitch09}), admit a matrix representation.
+Also, the duality-theoretic account in Section~\ref{sec:duality-expl} leads to a Reutenauer-type characterisation theorem, akin to the one in~\cite{GehrkePR16}.
 It would also be interesting to understand a common framework for our contributions and the recent work~\cite{ChenU16}.